HuangChiEn/face_recognition/README.md

   1. type your name into the prompt entry and then submit. system reply > open a window to record the webcam source (can be extended from other source).

-  2. press '　' (empty key) for take the shot and save the cropped image into image_gallery dir. system show > The bounding box will locate your face, and you're free to take a photo.
+  2. press '　' (space key) for take the shot and save the cropped image into image_gallery dir. system show > The bounding box will locate your face, and you're free to take a photo.

   3. press 'q' key for quit the face shot. system reply > close the window which record the webcam source.

 # Face Recognition --
-  raise NotImplementedError of python
+  1. when you register the face (run Face Registration), you need to Update the recognition system.
+  2. press the recognition buttom.

+# Update System
+  1. when you register the face (run Face Registration), you need to Update the recognition system.
+  2. press the update system buttom.

 # Face Gallery Set --
+  1. just show all the name of registered face.
-  Not build yet..
+  (Not build yet..)

 # Login History --
-  Not build yet..
+  (Not build yet..)

 # Quit --
   Quit all software and close the window.